araddon/qlbridge/examples/qlcsv/README.md

 Example App: Reading Csv via Stdio, and evaluating in QL VM
 ------------------------------------------------------------------

-This is an example app to read CSV from cli, and ouput after processing through a xQL expression evaluation VM which has a custom Func supplied into the VM eval engine  `email_is_valid`
+This is an example app to read a CSV file, and ouput query results after processing through a xQL expression evaluation VM which has a custom Func supplied into the VM eval engine  `email_is_valid`